 Audio devotion by Dr. Jordan Chua

-Please join WPLC’s book club as they move online!
-This group gathers for an enjoyable discussion on feminism, Christianity, and the roles of each in our lives.
-They meet on Tuesdays at 7:30 p.m.
-Click here to enroll in communications about this group.
-Email Caroline Magnesen (firstname.lastname@example.org) or Victoria Bruick (email@example.com) for more information.
+Please join WPLC’s book club for enjoyable discussion on feminism, Christianity, and the roles of each in our lives.
+This group meets on the first Tuesday of the month at 7:30 p.m. on Zoom.
+Email Caroline Magnesen (firstname.lastname@example.org) or Victoria Bruick (email@example.com) for more information, or get on the mailing list on our online community, Church Community Builder (CCB).

 If you’re feeling stressed, worried, or fearful, they’re here to provide spiritual support as we work to make sense of our new reality.
 While vicar and pastor are not therapists (but they highly recommend that you have one!), they can help you explore how your faith connects with your daily life in this newness.